 Sarah has extensive lecturing experience delivering and managing programmes across a wide range of subjects including business management, leadership, business operations, marketing, finance and HR.

-She has worked for over 27 years in international business in Senior Management roles.
-She has extensive experience in Business Operations having been responsible for a \$9 billion operation; she has worked for a number of years as an HR consultant in strategic outsourcing mega deals (>\$500m and above); developed resource management solutions for large services operations; implemented large business change transformations.
-She has managed international teams delivering global efficiency programmes.
-She has lived and worked in Paris managing both global and European teams.
-She has worked with a large variety of commercial clients in the US, Africa, Middle East, Europe and Asia Pacific specifically in the Oil & Petroleum, Communications, Manufacturing, Food & Drink and IT
+Deputy Head of Leadership & Business She has worked for over 27 years in international business in Senior Management roles.
+She has extensive experience in Business Operations having been responsible for a \$9 billion operation; she has worked for a number of years as an HR consultant in strategic